plonko/duco-test/public/readme.md

-Skip to content
-Using Gmail with screen readers duco

-Conversations
-Take home project with Duco
-Inbox
-x

-Orestis Tsapogas <orestis.tsapogas@du.co>
-Attachments
-16 Aug 2019, 17:58
-to me

-Images are not displayed.
-Display images below - Always display images from orestis.tsapogas@du.co Hey Sebastian!

-It was great chatting with you today!

-As mentioned on the phone, I am sending you over our front-end take home project!

-I've attached a readme with the problem description, it involves Star Wars :) I hope the instructions in the readme are sufficient but if you have any questions, don't hesitate to ask!

-There is no set deadline for this but we suggest you complete it over the next week.

-Best of luck!

-Attachments area
-Awesome, thank you so much!This is great, thank you so much!Thank you so much!

 ### Star Wars Character Search

 The Star Wars API [ https://swapi.co/ ] offers searchable information about Star Wars characters, and other objects.